dreamnettech/dreamtime/README.md

 DreamTime offers a version in CLI (Command Line Interface) and one in GUI (Graphical User Interface):

 - The CLI version allows you to transform photos using commands, with this you can create automated systems such as _bots, web pages or even a new GUI_.
-Use the argument `--help` to get more information about usage, keep in mind that the CLI by itself **does not have** a cropping system so you will have to manually resize your photos to 512x512
+Use the argument `--help` to get more information about usage.

 - The GUI version is a new friendly interface that includes a cropping system, so you only have to tell the program which photo you want to transform and you will get results in a few clicks.